HOW DOES THE BIOCHARACTERISTIC THEORY OF MEDICINE WORK?

 Recognizing BiocharacteristicsThe presence of a biocharacteristic is known by observable signs and symptoms.
 For example, a red rash is a sign of heat.
 Pale or blue skin is a sign of coldness.
 When a practitioner sees many signs of a biocharacteristic, the practitioner may conclude the biocharacteristic is aggravated systemically.

 Classifying DiseaseIn a consultation, a practitioner will assess the overall constitution in terms of biocharacteristics.
 The practitioner will then review various signs and symptoms to determine cause and effect relationship (pathogenesis) back to one or more root causes.
 This analysis of pathogenesis helps differentiate a primary diagnosis into one or more subtypes.
 For example, in Ayurveda there are 8 types of fevers.
 Note how each cause and effect is expressed in biocharacteristics terms.

 Alongside biocharacteristics, causes are also extensively classified by type so all contributing factors and circumstances can be addressed.
+Causes, contributing factors and circumstances are classified according to the 10 categories of being.
 The time of onset or recurrence, place of deposition, presence of exogenous factors, and movement of biocharacteristics are all essential to pinpointing a the appropriate remedies and treatment strategy.
 These circumstances may even identify a disease subtype.
 All circumstances of health, disease, and each biocharacteristic is itself analyzed (recursively) to determine its biocharacteristics.
 A senior practitioner will have memorized the subtypes and circumstances of many different kinds of disorders.

 Educational LevelsA beginning practitioner learns how to assess the biocharacteristics of the client and restore balance as a health coach.
 The intermediate practitioner will strive for specific knowledge of each disease subtype.
 An advanced biocharacteristics doctor also knows how to safely administer the cleansing process.